itteco/iframely/docs/SETUP.md

 ## Initial Installation

-Node.js versions 0.8 and higher are required.
+Node.js version 0.8 and higher is required (was tested up to 0.10).
 Install it from [pre-built installer](http://nodejs.org/download/) for your platform or from any of the [package managers](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

     cd <your servers dir>
     git clone https://github.com/itteco/iframely.git